pkunick/cytu.be-policies/security.md

 # Security

-CyTube takes the privacy and security of its users seriously.
+Mimic takes the privacy and security of its users seriously.
 In this policy, you will find an explanation of the precautions that are taken to protect security and privacy of user data, as well as guidelins for reporting exploits.